 Rus is a retired school administrator and educator.
 He earned his Bachelor of Science undergraduate degrees from Murray State University with majors in English and History and a Minor in Art.
-He holds a M.Ed from the University of Montevallo with a Major in Secondary Education and Minor in Educational Leadership and Art.
+He holds a M.Ed from the University of Montevallo with a Major in Secondary Education and Minors in Educational Leadership and Art.
 Additionally, he completed work toward a Doctorate (ABD) in Educational Administration and Planning at the University of Alabama.
 Rus became interested in genealogy after he retired and made the decision to join Yvonne in her work with the DPAA.

 Lori is the owner of Southern Genealogist, LLC. and has been researching since 1984.
 An old photograph where someone had written on the back, “Remember me–tho my face you can not see,” spurred her interest.
 Lori wanted to know who the woman was, and she wanted to remember her!
 Lori loves to piece together the details that make up a person’s life.
 All of our ancestors left clues to their everyday life in the records and photos they created.